gosom/emailchecker/README.md

 # Email Checker

-A Go tool for validating and analyzing email addresses.
+A Go tool for validating and analyzing email addresses to detect disposable emails, suspicious patterns, and assess deliverability.

-This is still Work In Progress

 ## What it does